waledkhatiz/doms-pizza/README.md

 # doms-pizza
-A simple pizza ordering application made with Java.
+A simple pizza ordering application made with Java to demonstrate proficiency in Java and Object-Oriented Programming.

 ## Execution:
 cd doms-pizza